pdf-association/arlington-pdf-model/INTERNAL_GRAMMAR.md

 *   Can be blank
 *   SEMI-COLON separated, SQUARE-BRACKETED complex expressions that exactly match the number of items in "Type" column
-*   Each expression inside a SQUARE-BRACKET is a declarative function that calculates to TRUE/FALSE.
+*   Each expression inside a SQUARE-BRACKET is a predicate that reduces to TRUE/FALSE or is indeterminable.
-    * TRUE means that it is a valid, FALSE means it would be invalid
+    * TRUE means that it is a valid, FALSE means it would be invalid.
+*   A SpecialCase predicate is not meant to reflect all rules from the PDF specification (_things are declarative, not programmatic!_)
+    * It should not test for required/optional-ness, whether an object is indirect or not, etc. as those rules should live in the other fields
 *   **Python pretty-print/JSON:**
     *   A list or `None`
     *   If list, then length always matches length of "Type"